faponte1230/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  unitinitiallized constant 'Toys' where it should be 'Toy'

 - Update the number of likes for a toy

   - How I debugged:
+  update method was missing render json line

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  missing :destroy route